422 Bath Road

 An elegant variety producing full, velvety, deep crimson-bugundy blooms with a violet cast; needs full sun and well-drained soil; exceptional fruity fragrance; a robust and free flowering rose

 Munstead Rose features showy fragrant crimson flowers with burgundy overtones at the ends of the branches from late spring to early fall.
 The flowers are excellent for cutting.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The serrated oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Munstead Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.